How to Write a Breakup Letter You’ll Never Send (And Still Find Closure)

 Because silence does not always equal closure.

 When words stay unexpressed, they don’t disappear.
 They repeat.
 They surface at inconvenient moments.
+They shape how you remember the relationship.

 Writing gives those thoughts containment.